-During the Track Record Period, we also recorded government grants in the amount of approximately RMB1.7 million, RMB3.4 million and RMB16.4 million for the years ended 31 December 2019, 2020 and 2021, respectively, mainly representing incentives awarded by the local governments to support our operation, such as our high and new technology projects, manpower development, provision of high-end services and organization of Industry Prospect Event in Qiong Hai City, Hainan Province.
-See "Financial Information-Description of Major Components of Our Results of Operations" in this document.
+During the Track Record Period, we also recorded government grants in the amount of approximately RMB2.5 million, RMB1.7 million, RMB3.4 million and RMB11.1 million for the years ended 31 December 2018, 2019 and 2020 and the nine months ended 30 September 2021, respectively, mainly representing incentives awarded by the local governments to support our operation, such as our high and new technology projects, manpower development, provision of high-end services and organization of Industry Prospect Event in Qiong Hai City, Hainan Province.
+See "Financial Information-Description of Major Components of Our Results of Operations" in this document for further details.
 In the event that we do not receive government grants or other preferential tax treatments provided by the various local governments, or if the conditions or contingencies for the relevant government grant change, or if we fail to maintain our qualification for the preferential tax treatment, our financial results may be adversely affected.